My Ultimate Guide to Kerala: Tips, Budget and Itineraries

 Food and accommodation: It is quite cheap to get a quality food in Kerala.
 Probably only in Cochin, the food is little expensive in comparison to other cities.
 You will find that the accommodation is quite expensive in Cochin but for foreigners it is cheap.

 Everyday budget in Kerala:

-Overall, I would say for budget travelers and tourists it will cost on an average Rs.
+Overall, I would suggest that for any budget traveller or for any tourist it will cost on an average Rs.
 1400 per day or USD 20 per day.
 This Rs.
 1400 per day will include accommodation facilities, food and water, local transportation and entertainment and communication.
-It is most noteworthy that with the changing lifestyle of people of India especially Kerala, Kerala now-a-days has expensive hotel’s accommodations so it will be cheap if you choose home-stays, stick with local cuisine avoiding overpriced restaurants and if you choose buses over taxi.
+It is most noteworthy that with the changing lifestyle of people of India especially Kerala, Kerala now-a-days has expensive hotel’s accommodations so it will be cheap if you choose home-stays, stick with local cuisine avoiding overpriced restaurants and if you choose buses over the taxi.
 And you can also find the best hotels at Agoda

 My travel budget list for Kerala:

-- Accomodation: Varies from place to place and hotel to hotel.
+- Accommodation: Varies from place to place and hotel to hotel.
 From Rs.
 300 normal hotel to Rs.
-5000 for a 3 star hotel.
+5000 for a 3-star hotel.